About Paquita

 Where are you based?

-Currently I live in the south of England, with a garden office between the house and a park where my Chow Chow walks me to clear my head and let me enjoy the abundance of wildlife.
+Previously, in the south of England, I had a garden office between the house and a park where my Chow Chow Balu walked me to clear my head and let me enjoy the abundance of wildlife.
+Here, a deer stood watching us once.
+I saw a fox disappear into the undergrowth, and the bird life is prolific

 Where else have you lived and worked?